-Yes, if you are over the age of 21 and located within the state boundaries of Indiana you can legally bet on sports with any of the licensed sportsbooks at the casinos or online.
+If you are over 21 and located within the state boundaries of Indiana, you can legally bet on sports with any licensed sportsbooks at the casinos or online.

 There are some restraints in sports betting law, such as betting on esports or amateur athletes under 18 is not legal.
-However, unlike some countries and states, in-play wagering is legal in Indiana on Sports betting apps.
+However, unlike some countries and states, in-play wagering is legal on Sports betting apps in Indiana.
 This shouldn't hinder your online sports betting experience, however.

 Here is the timeline for when each Indiana mobile sportsbook started taking their first online bets on websites and betting apps in the state after gaining the sports betting license required to operate.

 You'll find each, will have sports betting websites and many also dedicated mobile betting apps.

 Which Online Sports Betting Sites are Legal in Indiana?

 These legal licensed online sportsbooks available in Indiana out of a maximum of 45 possible licenses that could be issued for online sports betting in the state.

 Some of the biggest international and US based online sports betting brands are already available

 We are sure you will be able to find an online sports betting operator to fulfill what you are looking for.
 More details of each of the brands in the table are available by clicking on the link to see the full user review and details on Welcome offers and current bonus promo codes.